sankate/Sankate/README.md

 #### Director of Engineering at WePay Inc. JPMorgan Chase company ( Feb 2015 - present ) - Redwood City, CA USA

+- Responsible for running the entire SMB engineeing org deals with customer experiences, realtime reporting, pricing, billing, webhooks, emails, notifications, and reconciliation.
-- Scaled the engineering team from 20 engineers to 120.
+- Scaled the engineering team from 20 engineers to ~200+.
 - Managed seamless integration of WePay with Chase as a result of acquisition of WePay by JP Morgan Chase in Q4 2017.
 - Reduced interchange cost by migrating the USD processing from WorldPay to Chase without incurring any downtime.
 - Refactored the engineering stack to handle 10X transaction volume by migrating to cloud and adopting service oriented architecture.